Wervice/archonV1/README.md

 ----
-> ‼ __Warning: Archon comes with absolutely no guaranty.
+> ‼ __Warning: Archon comes with absolutely no warranty.
 If something goes wrong and your files are destroyed or can't be restored, I can't be held responsible for this.
 Archon is used at your own risk.__